nf-core/pathogensurveillance/docs/output.md

 </details>

-Various trees are produced by the pipeline to compare the samples to references and to eachother.
+Various trees are produced by the pipeline to compare the samples to references and to each other.
 To put samples in context of reference genomes and provide data that can be useful in identification, core genes from prokaryotes and BUSCO genes from eukaryotes are used to produce trees with `iqtree2`.
 SNPs identified by variant calling are also used to create a tree with `iqtree2` for high-resolution sample comparison.